-- From rural lane between Pen-porth-gwyn and Penlan.
-Fine views over Cathedral Close showing Cathedral and palace, with city on the skyline dominated by the three chapels 4 - North from St Nons.
+- from rural lane between Pen-porth-gwyn and Penlan.
+Fine views over Cathedral Close showing Cathedral and palace, with city on the skyline dominated by the three chapels - S North from St Nons.
 Rural lane with characteristic hedgebanks.
-High Street visible to the north east; fine views towards Cam Llidi and Penberry 6 - 9 - North-east from Porthclais.
-Rural lane, views towards Lower Moor with unusual view of Cathedral tower rising above skyline
+High Street visible to the north east; fine views towards Carn Llidi and Penberry - North-east from Porthdais.
+Rural lane, views towards Lower Moor with unusual view of Cathedral - 6 North-east from Porthclais.
+Rural lane, views towards Lower Moor with unusual view of Co tower rising above skyline

-ST-DAVID'S (TYDDEWI)
+ST DAVID'S (TYDDEWI)

 - North-east from Clegyr Boia.
-Rural lane with hedgebanks, views showing the majority of the city with cathedral in the foreground and Tabernade on the skyline. - Eastwards from Rhosson.
-Expansive moorland setting with Clegyr Boia to the south.
-Distant views of the city with the Cathedral tower and Penlan Farm © - View from junction of roads to Treginnis and St Justinian.
+Rural lane with hedgebanks, views showing the majority of the city with cathedral in the foreground and Tabernade on the skyline - B Eastwards from Rhosson.
+Expansive moorland setting with Clegyr Boia to the south Distant views of the city with the Cathedral tower and Penlan Farm - 9 View from junction of roads to Treginnis and St Justinian.
 Fine views of the west front of Cathedral rising above the trees with city forming backdrop.
-6